Miguel Vargas Player Props: Dodgers vs. Brewers

 Miguel Vargas At The Plate

-- Vargas is batting .221 with eight doubles, two triples, two home runs and 19 walks.
+- Vargas has eight doubles, two triples, three home runs and 20 walks while batting .220.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.